Popping a big batch of popcorn in your Popsmith Popper? Always a treat.

 3 Best Ways to Remove Popcorn Hulls From Your Gums

-When you feel popcorn stuck between your teeth or underneath your gums, it is typically the popcorn hull or popcorn husk that is stuck.
+When you feel popcorn stuck between your teeth or underneath your gums, it’s typically the popcorn hull or popcorn husk that's stuck.
 These parts of the popcorn kernel are thin and tend to splinter off when they break.
-Luckily, these small pieces are pretty easy to remove.
+Luckily, removing these small pieces is pretty straightforward.

-It is important to keep in mind that you never want to use your fingernail or any other foreign object to remove food debris from your teeth.
-You can cause unnecessary damage to your teeth when using weird “tools” to get food debris out of your teeth.
-Instead, use mouth-friendly things that are safe and dentist-approved.
+Keep in mind, though, that you never want to use your fingernail or any other foreign object to remove food debris from your teeth.
+You can cause unnecessary damage to your teeth when using these weird “tools.”
+Instead, use mouth-friendly devices that are safe and dentist-approved.

 Use Dental Floss

 The best way to remove popcorn kernels from your teeth or gums is to use dental floss.
-Dental floss is completely safe for your teeth and will actually help clean as you also get rid of pesky popcorn.
-You likely already have dental floss at home so you are fully equipt to try this method.
+Dental floss is completely safe for your teeth and will help clean your mouth as you get rid of pesky popcorn.
+You likely have dental floss at home so you’re fully equipped to try this method.

-Use gentle motions, going back and forth with the dental floss near the area where the popcorn is stuck.
-Floss will help get food debris out of your molars or gum line pretty easily.
-You may even want to start carrying a travel sized floss dispenser around with you.
-Floss and a toothpick will come in handy at the movies, carnival or anywhere you intend to eat a tasty popcorn snack.
+You may even want to start carrying a travel-sized floss dispenser around with you.
+Floss or a toothpick will come in handy at the movies, carnival, or anywhere you intend to eat a tasty popcorn snack.

 Brush Your Teeth

-A very simple but effective way to remove popcorn from your teeth is to just brush them.
+A simple but effective way to remove popcorn from your teeth is to just brush them.
 This is almost guaranteed to get popcorn out of your gum line.
-Brushing your teeth may not always be an option when you are on the go, but, when you are able, definitely give this technique a try.
+Brushing your teeth may not always be an option when you’re on the go, but, when you can, definitely give this technique a try.

-Use gentle circular motions when you brush and try to hold your toothbrush at a 45 degree angle.
-This angle will help get the popcorn up, out of your gum line and also just help with overall oral hygiene and dental health.
+Use gentle circular motions when you brush and try to hold your toothbrush at a 45-degree angle.
+This angle will help get the popcorn up, out of your gum line, and also just help with your overall oral hygiene.
 While you should be brushing at least twice a day according to most dentists, brushing extra to remove popcorn kernels won’t hurt.